Non-singular "Gauss'' black hole from non-locality: Non-singular ``Gauss'' black hole model

 The striking difference between the Gauss and Hayward model lies in the \emph{absence of an inner horizon} for the latter.
 An apparent horizon is located wherever the following condition is satisfied:

 such that the locations of apparent horizons correspond to the zeros of the metric function $f(r)$, or, equivalently, wherever the vector field $\partial^\mu r = \delta^\mu_r$ becomes null.
-While the outer horizons are roughly located around $r \sim 2M$, modulo small corrections due to $\ell$, there is an inner horizon for the Hayward model, but none for the Gauss and Schwarzschild black hole.
+While the outer horizons are roughly located around $r \sim 2M$, modulo small corrections due to $\ell$, there is an inner horizon for the Hayward model, but none for the Gauss and Schwarzschild black hole; see Fig.~\ref{fig:3c} for a visualization of horizon radii.

 Since inner horizons make black holes susceptible to mass inflation \cite{Poisson:1989zz,Poisson:1990eh}, the generic absence of such a structure in this model is an interesting feature of the non-local regulator.
 While more work is needed to understand the precise origins, it is likely due to the fact that our model is intrinsically non-polynomial.
-In this way, the absence of the inner horizon would be directly inherited from the ``ghost-free property'' of non-local gravity which in turn heavily relies upon entire non-polynomial functions for the gravitational propagator \cite{Biswas:2013kla,Boos:2020qgg}, such as $e^{-\ell^2\Box}$ as employed in Eq.~\eqref{eq:non-local}.
+In this way, the absence of the inner horizon would be directly inherited from the ``ghost-free property'' of non-local gravity which in turn heavily relies upon entire non-polynomial functions for the gravitational propagator \cite{Biswas:2013kla,Buoninfante:2018mre,Boos:2020qgg}, such as $e^{-\ell^2\nabla^2}$ as employed in Eq.~\eqref{eq:non-local}.

-In fact, one may check that substituting the complicated function $\text{erf}(x)$ by a rational approximation $x^2/(1+x^2)$ gives rise to an inner horizon.
+In fact, one may check that substituting the complicated function $\text{erf}(x)$ by a rational approximation $x^2/(1+x^2)$ gives rise to an inner horizon; see Fig.~\ref{fig:3} for a plot of the metric functions as well as the error function and its approximation.
 (The substitution $x/(1+x)$ is not allowed since it induces a conical singularity around $r=0$.)
 For this reason we believe that the absence of the inner horizon is indeed due to the non-rational form of our modification.

+Let us understand the consequences of the error function approximation at a deeper level.
+To that end, in non-local field theory we may write the inverse of the form factor as the following regularized integral over the potential of a point particle \cite{Boos:2020qgg},